BBVA/waf-brain/README.rst

 About the the research
 ======================

-**Contribute to the project**, get our Notebooks and datasets for train new models.

-For **more info** `go to this link: <https://github.com/BBVA/waf-brain/blob/master/research/RESEARCH.md>`_
+You can find the complete document about the research process at `RESEARCH.md <https://github.com/BBVA/waf-brain/blob/master/research/RESEARCH.md>`_

 Other Options
 =============

-CLI is self-explained, you can use :samp:`-h` command to display all the options:
+CLI is self-explained, you can use **-h** command to display all the options:

 .. code-block:: console